hummingbot/hummingbot/documentation/docs/faq/liquidity-mining.md

 3. Make sure to save the mnemonic phrase.
 You need this to recover your wallet.
 4. Your wallet address will appear on the main screen, below your wallet name.

-### Adding Tether USDT to your Algorand wallet in Algorand Web Wallet
+### Enabling Tether USDT to your Algorand wallet in Algorand Web Wallet

 1. Access your Algorand wallet through [My Algo](https://myalgo.com/).
 2. From your wallet dashboard, go to the drop-down menu in the top right corner.